 Different climate and weather in different regions of Nepal

 The climatic conditions of Nepal vary from one place to another in accordance with the geographical features.
-Nepal is divided into three regions: the himalaya to the north, the middle hills consisting the Mahabharat range and the terai to the south.
+Nepal is divided into three regions: the Himalaya to the north, the middle hills consisting the Mahabharata range and the terai to the south.
 All the regions of Nepal has different weather because of the unique geographical vegetation.

 The Himalaya and its foothills make up the northern border of the country and represent 16% of the total land area.
 This region the least inhabited region of Nepal, with less than 8% of the population living there.
 Most permanent settlements are at less than 4000m altitude, although there are summer settlements as high as 5000m.
 This region has an alpine climate.